cmpsc100-allegheny-college/course_information/CODE_OF_CONDUCT.md

     * the change substantially alters the academic or course community integrity or safety
     * a rule is superseded by College policies or academic standards
   * the right to make unilateral changes that uphold academic and community integrity or safety

-### Participation

-For the duration of this course, take "participation" to mean some combination of:

-* Helping in group activities
-* Completing assignments
-* Listens to class instruction
-* Giving full effort to class activities
-* Actively contributing to collaborative assignments
-* Being prepared for class by completing work outside of class hours
-* For group assignments, each member of the group should appear in the "Contributors" list
-* Respect neighborhood members' working hours
-  * If a member prefers not to work past 9:00p, recognize that their participation and time may be limited to a certain window each day and that this window may not always be the same
-  * However, make your best effort to be available to peers in your neighborhood rather than setting extremely restrictive hours

-Please note that none of the above definitions _requires verbal contribution_ -- while this is a _way_ to participate, it is not the _only_ way.
-Activity on GitHub may also constitute full participation, if efforts display the above qualities.
-Occasionally, for group assignments, your neighborhood may receive a level of effort survey to gauge peer appraisal of team contribution as well.

-As several of you note in your suggestions for this contract, it is good practice to consider your participation not only necessary for _your own success_, but _required for the success of your neighborhood as a whole_.

-#### Communicating in your neighborhoods

-The Office of the Mayor expects neighborhoods to use their GitHub neighborhood pages to coordinate working hours.

 #### Course platforms